ESBass/snake/README.md

 `-nopause`: Disables pausing.

+`-snakescore x`: The starting score of the snake.

+`-closeondie`: Closes the program on death instead of game over (Not yet implemented).

 ## Requirements

 In order to run this, you will need to create a directory called `res` and inside place a ttf file called `Score_font.ttf`.
 This is basically to avoid dealing with font licensing issues.